thepolarbear0818/blog/pages/docs/faq.md

 Please also notice that dFPI makes containers and containers extensions redudant, unless you want to protect your privacy when visiting the same website multiple times, during the same browsing sessions.

+### Why can't I use always-on private browsing?

+We have decided to hide that option as it doesn't provide any benefit over the default cleaning mechanism of LibreWolf.
+Instead it introduces many regressions, as it doesn't respect cookie exceptions and installed addons, while also being fingerprintable.

 ## Usability